-React Data Grid: Getting Started with AG Grid
+React Grid: Getting Started with AG Grid | AG Grid

 return (

-// set fixed size to parent div, and apply grid theme ag-theme-alpine
+// set fixed size to parent div, and apply grid theme ag-theme-quartz

 <AgGridSolid